It's Time to Getaway!

 JAS also hosts a popular dinner concert series called Josephburg Presents.
 Recording artists and performers grace the stage of the Moyer Recreation Centre over the winter months to sell-out crowds, who enjoy a dinner along with the show.

-Christmas in the Heartland is the community's welcome to winter, taking place on the last Saturday and Sunday of November.
+Christmas in the Heartland is the community's welcome to winter.
 With eight unique venues steeped in tradition, this driving tour celebrates the holidays with festival markets with artisans and crafters, sleigh rides, entertainment, ice carvings, nativity displays and more family activities at community halls and churches in north Strathcona County.

 Visit strathcona.ca/youcanvisit for all the details for your next visit.